Story

 Travel on the Global Ocean Conveyor Belt

-The global current, also referred to as the Meridional Overturning Circulation (MOC), is powered by changes in ocean chemistry in different parts of the world.
+This global deep-sea current, also referred to as the Meridional Overturning Circulation (MOC), is powered by changes in ocean chemistry in different parts of the world.
 Local differences in seawater temperature and levels of salinity give different parcels of water varying densities, causing them to sink or rise in the water column.

 Once at the bottom of the water column, this cold, dense water spreads out to make room for incoming water that is continuing to chill and sink from the surface.
 This sinking motion pulls in more water from the surrounding surface, creating a current.
 Together, this process is called thermohaline circulation.